Get the latest from TODAY

 How to disinfect keyboards

 There are times when you may want to disinfect a keyboard, especially when using a public computer or one with multiple users.
-According to Apple’s website, use Lysol Wipes or Clorox Kitchen Disinfecting Wipes to do the job.
+According to Apple’s website, use Lysol Wipes or Clorox Disinfecting Wipes to do the job.
 Do NOT use disinfectant sprays or wipes containing bleach.

 - Using light, gentle strokes, wipe the keyboard first with a disinfecting wipe.
 (If a wipe is too wet, squeeze out excess liquid before using it.
 Don’t allow the liquid from the wipe to remain on the area too long.)
 Wipe again with a damp, soft, lint-free cloth, such as microfiber.